IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media/HSVPalette.md

 * There are 24 colors available below to switch hues
 * 20 colors of the same brightness and contrast are available on the right side for color comparison
 * The middle area shows the gradient colors by brightness and saturation, click on the color to synchronize the brightness and contrast to the color bar on the right
-* After selecting the color, you can view the color code on the left and copy it
+* After select the color, you can view the color code on the left and copy it